elasticio/elasticio.github.io/_getting-started/webhooks-flow.md

 ![Credential creation process](/assets/img/getting-started/webhook-flow/webhook-flow-10.png "Credential creation process")

 Let us fill-in an input form for these two fields:
-* **Account name** - you can leave this unchanged or give your own.
+*   **Account name**: allows you to give your credential a meaningful name.
+You can leave this unchanged or give your own name.
-* **API key** - please use `elasticio` to get access to our [Petstore API](https://petstore.elastic.io/docs/).
+*   **API key**: used to authenticate with the [Petstore API](https://petstore.elastic.io/docs/).
+Please use the API key `elasticio`.

 Click on *Save* to verify the credentials.
 The verification can take no more than 30 seconds.
 Upon completion you will see the page to choose one of the 3 triggers available in the Petstore component.

 ![Select action](/assets/img/getting-started/webhook-flow/webhook-flow-11.png "Select action")

-A typical {{site.data.tenant.name}} platform component can have multiple actions to modify the records at the target API.
-The Petstore component has only two actions.
-These two actions differ only by the code implementation style.
-We can select *Create a Pet With Promise* and continue.
+A typical {{site.data.tenant.name}} platform component can have more than one action to change or add the records at the target API.
+Here we use the Petstore component to learn the {{site.data.tenant.name}} platform.
+It provides 2 different actions to create pets with their statuses.
+These two actions differ by the implemented code style.
+Let's select *Create a Pet With Promise* and continue.

 ![Mapping the values](/assets/img/getting-started/webhook-flow/webhook-flow-12.png "Mapping the values")